scenerystack/community/docs/reference/api/scenery/Renderer.md

 # Renderer

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/scenery/blob/main/js/display/Renderer.js](https://github.com/phetsims/scenery/blob/main/js/display/Renderer.js) for the most up-to-date information.

 ## Overview

 An enumeration of different back-end technologies used for rendering.
 It also essentially represents the API that